U.S. Department of State Seal

 Registration Criteria: Within the first 12 months of the birth, the parents should present a “weighing card” or “welfare centre card” which is provided at the child’s first well-baby visit with a medical practitioner.
 If 12 months or more have elapsed since the birth, the parents must present the weighing card, baptismal certificate and parents’ passports.
 Persons over 18 years of age must apply in person, present a valid voter ID card and passport as proof of identity, and must be accompanied by a witness who can attest to the applicant’s birth.

-Procedure for Obtaining: Records of registrations more than one year old are deposited with the Office of the Registrar of Births and Deaths for Ghana, C/O Ministry of Local Government, P.O.
+Procedure for Obtaining: Records of registrations for infants more than one year old are deposited with the Office of the Registrar of Births and Deaths for Ghana, C/O Ministry of Local Government, P.O.
 Box M.270, Accra, Ghana.
 If the applicant resides outside of Ghana, the person applying must present a written authorization from the individual whose birth certificate is being requested.
 Persons under 18 years of age must have their parent or guardian obtain the certificate.
 Certificates are usually issued within 10 working days.

-Certified Copies Available: Certified copies are available
+Certified Copies: Certified copies are available.

 Alternate Documents: Applicants who are over the age of 60 who have never registered their birth are not eligible to receive a birth certificate and should instead submit an affidavit sworn before a Commissioner of Oaths.